 Each year when your company accounts are prepared, a Corporation Tax return (CT600) is filed with HMRC detailing the tax payable for the company financial year.
-Shortly after the CT600 has been filed, HMRC will send you a statement showing the amount due and details of how to pay.
+Your company must file a return if you receive a ‘notice to deliver’ from HMRC.
+You must still send a return if you make a loss or have no Corporation Tax to pay.

 Deadline